Slalamander/Home-Assistant-Eetlijst/README.md

 - Handle cases for the new option where a person is only doing the groceries (Correct statuses, custom image etc.)
 - Handle changes in lijst users (like when a roommate changes).
 - Figure out how to translate the states using localisation files.
 Somehow these would only work for the config.
+- Get it added as a default repository